j-angnoe/code-walkthrough-compiler/src/index.md

 port this to any language, one of the benefits of this form of writing a program i guess.

 ## Installation
+Via repo:
+- Requirements: php 7, linux (posix) (this may be improved)
 - Clone this repository
-- Run `php build/extractor.php src/index.md`
+- run `npm link` or create a symlink `ln -s ./bin/wlkc /usr/local/bin/wlkc` to make wlkc available on your system.
 - See that it works.

-- Requirements: php 7, linux (posix) (this may be improved)
+Via npm:
+- npm install -g walkthrough-compiler
+- create some folders:
+    - `mkdir mywalkthrough/src`
+    - `mkdir mywalkthrough/build`
+- Start working in mywalkthrough/src/index.md
+- By default it will create a build directory as a sibling to the directory you are working on.

 ## How it works
 You write the documentation and the code of your program, in a markdown file.